U.S. poultry companies worry, prepare for tropical storm

 CHICAGO U.S. poultry producers across the South are stockpiling fuel, testing generators and making other preparations in a bid to make sure their chicken houses and poultry processing plants can continue operations in the wake of Tropical Storm Isaac.

-Such precaution by chicken producers Sanderson Farms (SAFM.O) and Tyson Foods Inc (TSN.N) come amid a growing sense of caution by the chicken industry, which was hard hit by hurricane Katrina seven years ago.
+Such precaution by chicken producers Sanderson Farms and Tyson Foods Inc come amid a growing sense of caution by the chicken industry, which was hard hit by hurricane Katrina seven years ago.

-Back then, storm-related damages to agricultural industries topped $2 billion.
+Back then, storm-related damages to agricultural industries topped $2 billion (1.2 billion pounds).
 Farms were destroyed, processing plants were shut down and high winds crushed chicken houses and killed flocks.

 Isaac's current path on the Gulf Coast will take it into the heart of U.S. chicken production.